 Type of Business

 What type of business do you want to form?
-You can choose to form domestic or foreign Corporation or any other business like a domestic or foreign limited liability company, partnership, General Partnerships (GP), Limited Liability Partnerships (LLP), and Sole Proprietorship.
+You can choose to form a domestic or a foreign Corporation or any other business like a domestic or foreign limited liability company, partnership, General Partnerships (GP), Limited Liability Partnerships (LLP), and Sole Proprietorship.
 The first step towards company incorporation in New Jersey is choosing the type of business you want to form.

 Business Entity Name